yorgoh/qiskit-metal/README.md

 cd qiskit-metal
 ```

 If you are in the folder qiskit-metal folder, there will be an `environment.yml` file.
+This creates a new environment with name `<env_name>` with all the necessary library dependencies found in `environment.yml`.
+It then activates the environment.
-Create the environment and activate the environment.
+Run the commands below to create the environment and activate the environment.
 ```
 conda env create -n <env_name> environment.yml
 conda activate <env_name>
 ```

-###### Install Qiskit Metal in Conda Environment
+##### Install Qiskit Metal in Conda Environment
 You must still be inside the qiskit-metal folder and have the desired conda environment activated.
 There is a `setup.py` file in that folder which is used when you run the code below.
+Run the commands below to install Metal in your activated conda environment.
 ```
 python -m pip install -ve .
 ```

-This creates a new environment with name `<env_name>` with all the necessary library dependencies.
-Then it activates the new environment.
-Finally installs the local qiskit-metal code inside that environment.

 Notes: